 COFECE FINE SUSPENDED IN THE DOPORTO MARZAM CASE

-Public records demonstrate the administrative sanction continues to be inadmissible and without any order to be executed.MEXICO CITY, MEXICO, July 13, 2021 /EINPresswire.com/ -- For violating articles 1, 14, 25 and 28 of the Mexican constitution and incurring in acts out of order, Mexican businessman Luis Doporto Alejandre filed an appeal against the fine imposed by the Federal Economic Competition Commission (COFECE) against him.
+Public records demonstrate the administrative sanction continues to be inadmissible and without any order to be executedCIUDAD DE MEXICO, CIUDAD DE MéXICO, MéXICO, July 19, 2021 /EINPresswire.com/ -- For violating articles 1, 14, 25 and 28 of the Mexican constitution and incurring in acts out of order, Mexican businessman Luis Doporto Alejandre filed an appeal against the fine imposed by the Federal Economic Competition Commission (COFECE) against him.

 According to the file 339/2020, Doporto Alejandre appealed before the First District Court in Administrative Matters, Specialized in Economic Competition, Broadcasting and Telecommunications.
 The District Judge specialized in Economic Competition, determined to suspend the resolution so that the fines against Luis Doporto Alejandre, indicated by the Marzam case, are not executed.